MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-in-flow.md

 You can enter a page value or page range in the **Pages** parameter.
 Example: 1 or 3-5.

 >[!IMPORTANT]
-> Models trained and published before 8/4/2021 may fail at flow save or run time when using **Pages** parameter.
-If such error happens, you will need to retrain and republish your model.
+> **Models published before 8/1/2021 will fail at flow save time when using Pages parameter**.
+If such error happens, you will need to republish your model.

 >[!NOTE]